mujahid-rahman/mujahid-rahman/README.md

 ## I'm Mujahid Rahman
 #### Data Analysis | Business Analysis | App Development

-#### Final year BSc (Hons) Mathematics with Finance and Economics student looking to build a network of professionals in the Business Intelligence/ Data Science industry.
+#### Final year BSc (Hons) Mathematics with Finance and Economics student looking to build a network of professionals in the Software Engineering/ Data Science industry.

 ## Technical Skills